iturdikulov/notes/Godot.md

 ---
 # Godot Engine (game engine)

-> Godot (/ˈɡɒdoʊ/) is a cross-platform, free and open-source [[game|game]]
+> Godot (/ˈɡɒdoʊ/) is a cross-platform, free and open-source [[game]] engine
-> engine released under the permissive MIT license.
-It was initially developed
+> released under the permissive MIT license.
+It was initially developed by
-> by Argentine software developers Juan Linietsky and Ariel Manzur for several
+> Argentine software developers Juan Linietsky and Ariel Manzur for several
 > companies in Latin America prior to its public release in 2014.
 The
 > development environment runs on many platforms, and can export to several
 > more.
 It is designed to create both 2D and 3D games targeting PC, mobile, and